punamchettri42/FND/README.md

-So, basically starting my beginner level project for learning data science i choosed on working for fake news detection  in jupyter notebook using python programming langugage. for this project various  NLP techniques and ML algorithms are used.
+So, Basically starting my beginner level project for learning Data Science I choosed on working for Fake News Detection  in Jupyter Notebook using Python programming langugage.
+For this project various  NLP techniques and ML algorithms are used.